 Every dog needs six necessary nutrients for good health.
 There must be a balance of these elements, especially of the essential ones – phosphorus and calcium.
 The minerals are in charge of strong bones and healthy teeth.

 They also facilitate enzymatic reactions and the transmission of nerve impulses.
-Try to feed your dog with dog feeder and right natural dog food, but before better to ask the VET.
+Try to feed your dog with a dog feeder and right natural dog food, but before better to ask the VET.

 Dogs should get all the life-important minerals from their food.
 Nonetheless, it always happens so that your pet does not get the needed amount of nutrients due to low-quality food.